-Transsexual: A person who does not identify with the gender they were assigned at birth and has changed or is in the process of changing his or her sex, whether by surgery or hormone therapy, and wishes to live as a person of the resulting sex.
+Transsexual: A person who does not identify with the gender they were assigned at birth and has changed or is in the process of changing his or her sex, whether through surgery or hormone therapy, and wishes to live as a person of the resulting sex.
 A sex change is generally irreversible.

-Transgender: 1) a person who does not conform to traditional male or female gender norms in terms of behaviour or clothing, or whose personal lifestyle choices and interests do not conform to the dominant gender model; 2) a person who sees and identifies himself or herself as being of the opposite gender to his or her birth gender, and who feels the need to live as a person of the opposite gender.
+Transgender: 1) a person who does not conform to traditional male or female gender norms in terms of behaviour or clothing, or whose personal lifestyle choices and interests do not conform to the dominant gender model; 2) a person who sees and identifies himself or herself as being of the opposite gender to his or her assigned birth gender, and who feels the need to live as a person of the opposite gender.
 A transgender person may or may not choose to resort to surgery and/or hormone therapy.
-What characterizes transgender is the sense of possibility.